Find synonyms Find exact match

 Initial management — Initial management of enuresis usually involves education and motivational therapy.

-Education and advice — The guidelines of the International Children’s Continence Society, National Institute for Health and Clinical Excellence, and Paediatric Society of New Zealand recommend the provision of basic education/advice for children and caregivers of children with nocturnal enuresis as the initial step in management [4-6].
+Education and advice — The guidelines of the International Children’s Continence Society, National Institute for Health and Care Excellence, and Paediatric Society of New Zealand recommend the provision of basic education/advice for children and caregivers of children with nocturnal enuresis as the initial step in management [4-6].
 The education and advice typically includes the following information:

 Motivational therapy — Once the child agrees to accept some responsibility for the treatment program, he or she can be motivated by keeping a record of progress.
 Initial rewards should be given for agreed-upon behavior (eg, going to the toilet before bedtime) rather than dryness .
 Successively larger rewards, agreed upon in advance, are given for longer compliance with agreed-upon behavior and, eventually, for longer periods of dryness (eg, a sticker on a calendar for each dry night, a book for seven consecutive dry nights).
 Penalties (ie, removal of previously gained rewards) are counterproductive .